Schubert Club Special Music Grants

 - Young Artist Camp at the University of Minnesota-Duluth

-The costs of on-going lessons, on-going school tuition, transportation or housing are not supported by Special Grants awards.
+The costs of on-going lessons, on-going school tuition, transportation or housing are not supported by Special Music Grants awards.